12LetterMeme/12LetterMeme/README.md

 </p>

 # About me
 Hello!
-I'm Mitchell but online I go by 12LetterMeme, my recent hobby has been learning to dev in FiveM!
-I have a way more indepth background in graphic design, photography and video editing but learning some coding has definatly been a super fun challenge!
-Schooling background in automotive service management, buiness sales/marketing/event management and service leadership lead me to work nowhere in my feild.
+I'm  12LetterMeme, my recent hobby has been learning to dev in FiveM!
+I have a way more in-depth background in graphic design, photography, and video editing but learning some coding has definitely been a super fun challenge!
+My schooling background in automotive service management, business sales/marketing/event management, and service leadership led me to work nowhere in my field.

 # fun Facts about me

->I have worked with multiple cast of the marvel avengers
+>I have worked with multiple cast of the Marvel Avengers

 >Worked for huge companies such as Disney, MLSE, CIMCO Refrigeration and Pita Pit

->Worked, lived and went to school in 2 countries
+>Worked, lived, and went to school in 2 countries

->I've played guitar for well over a decade, played sports since I could walk and would probably do weirdly good or bad at never have I ever
+>I've played guitar for well over a decade, played sports since I could walk, and would probably do weirdly good or bad at never have I ever

 >What I'm into/hobbies: Physical Fitness, Photography, Developing, Video Editing, Graphic Design, Outdoors, Cars, Firearms, Building Stuff